mkallich/mkallich-professional-site/content/authors/admin/_index.md

 - Visitors
 ---

 Mara Kallich is a Master Instructor of English in the English, Communications, and Modern Languages Department of Indian River State College.
-Her interests include Frankenstein, Popular Culture studies through the lens of Gender Studies, and Classic Rhetorical Theory.
+Her interests include Frankenstein, Popular Culture through the lens of Gender Studies, and Classic Rhetorical Theory.